raul23/ebook-classifier-training/README.rst

 - Obviously, the words that are part of the category constitute the best predictive features: security (positively correlated with computer security), dataset, intelligence, linux, neural.

-  What that means is that if you could also rely on the filename, then the task of ebooks classification could be mostly done with regex.
-You might not achieve as good results as with machine learning but for some users it might be good enough, especially if the ebooks are well named including good predictive words.
+  If you could also rely on the filename, then the task of ebooks classification could be tried with regex.
+You might not achieve as good results as with machine learning but for some users it might be good enough, especially if the ebooks are well named and contain some of these good predictive words.

-  However, the classifiers are very robust in that they can work well even if the ebooks have pure gibberish as filenames or wrongly named since these models only care about the content of the documents.
+  However, the classifiers are very robust in that they can work well even if the ebooks have pure gibberish as filenames or are wrongly named since these models only care about the content of the documents.
 Looking at my own collection of ebooks, I have a couple of them that were lazily named with odd titles that don't give much information about their content (e.g. ``2 copy.pdf``).
 But the classifiers should still be able to classify them without much problems.